raccoondude/e621py/README.md

 My code is shit, i mean, it works, but it's shit.

-So, if you want to edit the source code, use this [fork] (https://github.com/superwhiskers/e621py "fork")
+So, if you want to edit the source code, use this [fork](https://github.com/superwhiskers/e621py "fork")

 **Installation**